At a glance

 While oil pulling isn’t dangerous, there are some potential downsides to consider before using this ancient practice for oral care.

 The most common side effects of oil pulling are jaw soreness, dry mouth, and thirst.
-Oil pulling may also lead to nausea or temporarily reduced taste and sensation in the mouth.
+Oil pulling may also cause nausea or temporarily reduce taste and sensation in the mouth.

-Additionally, the American Dental Association (ADA) doesn’t recognize coconut oil pulling as conclusively effective, stating a lack of scientific evidence to suggest that oil pulling can replace proven oral hygiene practices like tooth brushing and flossing.
+Additionally, the American Dental Association (ADA) doesn’t recognize coconut oil pulling as conclusively effective, stating that there’s a lack of scientific evidence to suggest that oil pulling can replace proven oral hygiene practices, such as tooth brushing and flossing.

 Coconut oil pulling benefits